FAQ

 FAQ : #CVE

-The CVE publication process usually starts with a vulnerability report submitted to a CNA or directly to MITRE.
-If the flaw is confirmed to be legitimate, a CVE identifier is reserved.
-At this stage, the CVE may remain "reserved" for some time, pending technical validation, agreement from involved parties, or availability of a fix.
+The process of publishing a CVE generally begins with the submission of a vulnerability report to a CNA or directly to MITRE.
+If the flaw is recognized as legitimate, a CVE identifier is reserved.
+At this stage, the CVE may remain "reserved" for some time, pending technical validation, agreement from the parties involved, or the availability of a fix.

-Once all the information is verified, the CVE is made public through MITRE’s official website (cve.org) and other platforms such as the NVD (National Vulnerability Database) or CVE Find.
-It includes a short technical description, publication date, affected products, and sometimes references to patches or security advisories.
+Once all information has been verified, the CVE is made public via the official MITRE website (cve.org) and other platforms such as NVD (National Vulnerability Database) or CVE Find.
+It includes a short technical description of the vulnerability, the publication date, the affected products, and sometimes references to patches or security advisories.

 #CVE #MITRE #NVD